ChristhurasaRoshan/CODSOFT/README.md

 # CODSOFT
-This is my Level 1 Task 3 Calculator project .
+This is my Level 1 completed 3 Tasks at Codsoft Internship